werksjan/Sec.SE-auto-comments/README.md

 I will also post a meta in a week from now to allow for helpful additions, comments and such to be added until then.

+The comments are in a raw format so you can copy&paste them into the "import/export" window of the userscript.
+Click the "auto" button and then "import/export", paste it there and hit "save".

   [1]: http://meta.security.stackexchange.com/questions/2288/too-aggressive-with-off-topic-comments/2293#2293